yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 1. Tweak parameters to find the best model.
 1. Classify real-world examples with the best model.
 1. Find new traffic sign images from the web
-1. Predict sign type and analyze performance
+1. Predict sign types and analyze performance
-1. Show Softmax probability to access model certainty.
+1. Show Softmax probabilities to assess model certainty.

-Loading Data of German traffic sign images
+Loading German traffic sign image data
 -----
 German traffic sign images were obtained from this URL: https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip.